On a night when all the noise was about Kamila Valieva, she had nothing to say

 “It’s like the biggest thing that’s happened here so far in the figure skating event,” said American skater Alysa Liu, 16.

-“Of course, social media was full of it but I was like swiping it away because I am here to focus on myself and not other things,” said Germany’s Nicole Schott, 25.
+“Of course, social media was full of it, but I was like swiping it away because I am here to focus on myself and not other things,” said Germany’s Nicole Schott, 25.

-The Valieva situation was a bit of a quagmire for other skaters, a place it seemed many were willing to wade into, yet not willing to go too far.
+The Valieva situation was a bit of a quagmire for other skaters.
 There seemed to be anger that someone who had tested positive for a banned substance was allowed to compete, but no one wanted to say too much.

-It became an awkward dance of outrage and indifference.
-And a deflated admission that Valieva’s positive test months ago, its subsequent revelation last week and Monday’s ruling by the Court of Arbitration for Sport that allowed Valieva to compete Monday had overwhelmed everything else.
+It became an awkward dance of outrage and indifference — and a deflated admission that Valieva’s positive test months ago, its subsequent revelation last week and Monday’s ruling by the Court of Arbitration for Sport that allowed Valieva to compete Tuesday had overwhelmed everything else.
 Here to skate, they were suddenly talking about something that had nothing to do with skating.

-“I wish it was a level playing field and it’s not but they’ve made a decision they’ve made and I can’t do anything about that,” Great Britain’s Natasha McCay said.
+“I wish it was a level playing field and it’s not, but they’ve made a decision they’ve made and I can’t do anything about that,” Great Britain’s Natasha McKay said.

-“What’s fair is that I’m here and that I did it in a way that I’m very proud,” American Mariah Bell said a few minutes later, standing in the same spot in the mixed zone.
+“What’s fair is that I’m here and that I did it in a way that I’m very proud,” American Mariah Bell said a few minutes later.
 “I don’t know about anything else.
 It’s not my business.
 Obviously, I feel sad for my teammates.
 It seems wrong to punish people who have done things the right way.”

 No one said the dominance of the Valieva story had destroyed their Olympics, but the skaters were clearly tired of hearing about the Russian.